GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

   dark backgrounds.
 - Avoid large drop shadows; the UI might add shadows.
 It's OK to use small shadows for contrast.
 - If you have a bevel at the bottom of your icon, we recommend 4 pixels of depth.
 - Make the icon face the viewer, rather than having built-in perspective.
-See [Perspective][7] for details.
+See [Perspective][icon-perspective] for details.

 Here are some icons that follow these guidelines.